-The Board Drivetrain & Power Subsystem is responsible for supplying power to all electronic components on the board, especially powering the rear motors on the electric skateboard.
+The Board Drivetrain & Power Subsystem is responsible for supplying power to all electronic components on the board, and provide the means to control the rear motors on the electric skateboard.
 For more information regarding our choices of the commercial components that make up the Board Drivetrain & Power Subsystem, please refer to section 2.6.
-In the particular context of our safety system for electric longboards project, the Board Drivetrain & Power Subsystem must transmit the RPM data of each powered wheel, and must accept commands from the Board Control Subsystem to set the relative speed of the motors.
+In the particular context of our safety system for electric longboards, the Board Drivetrain & Power Subsystem must transmit the RPM data of each powered wheel, and must accept commands from the Board Control Subsystem to set the relative speed of the motors.

-Requirements Verification • The left electronic speed controller and right electronic speed controller must transmit their respective motor RPM values to the board control sub- • Ensure the board is at an idle state such that the wheels are not spinning.
+Table 4: Board Drivetrain & Power Subsystem - Requirements & Verification requirements Vermeasion • The left electronic speed controller and right electronic speed controller must transmit their respective motor RPM values to the board control sub- • Ensure the board is at an idle state such that the wheels are not spinning.
 Record the left and right RPM value as read from the board microcontroller via serial debugging.
 Confirm that both values are near 0 (+/- 5 rpm). system upon request. • Then, command the both electronic speed controllers to set a motor current of 10 Amps.
 While both wheels are spinning, physically restrict the right wheel such that it rotates at a slower rate compared to the left wheel. • Record the left and right RPM value as read from the board microcontroller via serial debugging.
-Confirm that the RPM value for the left wheel is higher than that of the right wheel. • The electronic speed controllers power the motors at the command of the board control subsystem.
-The commands may be to set duty cycle, set current, or set RPM. • Ensure the board is at an idle state such that the wheels are not spinning.
+Confirm that the RPM value for the left wheel is higher than that of the right wheel.

+• The electronic speed controllers power the motors at the command of the board control subsystem.
+The commands may be to set duty cycle, set current, or set RPM.

+• Ensure the board is at an idle state such that the wheels are not spinning.
 Then, send a command to both ESCs from the board microcontroller to either set a nonzero duty cycle, current, or RPM.
 Confirm that both motors begin spinning.